CESPED: a new benchmark for supervised particle pose estimation in Cryo-EM: Methods

-The EMPIAR database \citep{Iudin2016} was searched to identify entries containing at least 200K aligned particles for a given macromolecule.
-Then, to ensure that all particle poses were estimated consistently, the data and metadata files were downloaded and re-processed using Relion \citep{Scheres2012}.
-Those entries for which the reconstructed volume showed resolution values close to the reported ones in the literature were selected for the benchmark.
-Finally, for consistency, all the images were downsampled to \(1.5\) Å/pixel, with different image dimensions in each entry as the macromolecules vary in size (see Appendix A).
-We perform on-the-fly per-image normalisation using the standard Cryo-EM noise whitening procedure so that the background has mean 0 and std 1.
-We also correct the contrast inversion caused by the defocus via phase flipping \citep{Penczek2010a}.
-Finally, since the macromolecule typically represents only between 25\% to 50\% of the whole particle image, the images are cropped so that neighbouring particles are not included.
-Data labels are represented as rotation matrices and then converted into grid indices by finding the closest rotation matrix in the \(SO(3)_{grid}\).
-For the cases in which the macromolecule exhibits point symmetry, the labels are expanded as \(L_i={\{g_j R_i | g_j \in G}\}\) where \(G\) is the set of rotation matrices given a point symmetry group (e.g., \(C1\)).
-As a result, the labels consist of a vector with \(|G|\) non-zero values and \(|SO(3)_{grid}| - |G|\) zeros.
+The images fed to the deep learning model were preprocessed on-the-fly.
+We performed per-image normalisation following the standard Cryo-EM procedure, which involves rescaling the intensity so that the background (noise) has a mean of 0 and a standard deviation of 1.
+We also corrected the contrast inversion caused by the defocus via phase flipping \citep{Penczek2010a}.
+Finally, since the macromolecule typically represents only between 25\% to 50\% of the whole particle image, the images were cropped so that neighbouring particles are not included.
+It is important to note that our benchmark package allows users the flexibility to choose whether or not to apply any of these normalisation steps.

+The data labels are represented as rotation matrices and then converted into grid indices by finding the closest rotation matrix in the \(\mathrm{SO(3)_{grid}}\).
+For the cases in which the macromolecule exhibits point symmetry, the labels are expanded as \(L_i={\{g_j R_i | g_j \in G}\}\) where \(G\) is the set of rotation matrices given a point symmetry group (e.g., \(C1\)), and \(R_i\) the ground truth rotation matrix.
+As a result, the labels consist of vectors with \(|G|\) non-zero values and \(|\mathrm{SO(3)_{grid}}| - |G|\) zeros.